-The core of the VLE is the system that undertakes the delivery of e-learning materials to students.
+The core of the VLE is the system that undertakes the delivery of blended and online education materials to students.
 Its facilities influence the nature of the teaching process and student interactions that can be offered.
-The e-learning system should address the needs of users for easy access and high-quality interaction with the learning materials.
+The blended and online education system should address the needs of users for easy access and high-quality interaction with the learning materials.

 To achieve this, the VLE needs to offer a range of tools such as quizzes, forums, wikis, text chat and web conferencing.

-There should be clear information available to students and other interested parties about e-learning courses and how they are presented: for example, mechanisms for the dissemination of course materials, and types of assessment.
+There should be clear information available to students and other interested parties about blended and online education courses and how they are presented: for example, mechanisms for the dissemination of course materials, and types of assessment.

 Information may be extracted to suit the needs of differing audiences and modes of presentation, for example, prospective students, enrolled students, system managers and student support agents.

 Achievement of good performance in this area will be indicated by user satisfaction.
 Satisfaction should be based on ease of access, completeness, relevance, up-to-date information, coherence, consistency etc.

 The blended and online education provision must be monitored, managed and updated on a continuous basis to ensure its effectiveness.
 Monitoring student use may make an important contribution to successful performance in this area.